DaveBackus/Data_Bootcamp_Book/pandas-input.md

 df = read_csv(file)
 ```
 If this doesn't work, go back to the complete path.
+-->

-**Request for help.**  If you have difficulty, or find that this works differently on your computer, let us know.
+**Please report problems.**  If you have difficulty, or find that this works differently on your computer, let us know.

 ## Data input:  examples

-Here are some spreadsheet datasets we've found interesting.
+Here are some spreadsheet datasets we find interesting.
 In each one, we descibe the data using the `shape`, `columns`, and `head` methods.
-Where it makes sense, we also produce a simple plot.
+Where we can, we also produce a simple plot.

 **Penn World Table.**  The [PWT](http://www.rug.nl/research/ggdc/data/pwt/?lang=en), as we call it, is a standard database for comparing the incomes of countries.
 It includes annual data for GDP, GDP per person, employment, hours worked, capital, and many other things.
 The variables are measured on a comparable basis, with GDP measured in  2005 US dollars.